Millions of people are paying over the odds for their energy bills, so we’re encouraging you to make a BIG difference by making a handful of changes.

 - Check if you are eligible for the Warm Home Discount.
 Energy suppliers can provide rebates to households on certain benefits.
-The rebate is £140 for 2019/20 and you should contact your electricity supplier directly to see if you qualify.
+You should contact your electricity supplier directly to see if you qualify.

 - If you live in Wales, contact the Welsh Government’s Nest scheme on 0808 808 2244 to see if you are eligible for a package of free home energy efficiency improvements such as a new boiler, central heating or insulation.

 Get help to make your home energy efficient